-On October 18, 2022, CDIB Management Consulting Corp. acquired 23.96% of the shares of CDC Finance & Leasing Corp., making CDC Finance & Leasing Corp. a 100% owned subsidiary.
-The consideration paid was \$208,387 thousand.
-Since the aforementation paid, after adjusting other equity items, was recognized directly as capital surplus of \$4,978 thousand.
-Note 7:
+Note 7: On October 18, 2022, CDIB Management Consulting Corp. acquired 23.96% of the shares of CDC Finance & Leasing COrp., making CDC Finance & Leasing COrp., anking CDC Finance & Leasing Corp., anking the consideration paid was \$208,387 thousand.
+Since the aforementioned transaction did not change the control over the subsidiary, it was treated as an equity transaction.
+The difference between the carrying amount of the non-controlling interest acquired and the consideration paid, after adjusting other equity items, was recognized directly as capital surplus of \$4,978 thousand.

-MARKETABLE SECURITIES ACQUIRED AND DISPOSED OF AT COSTS OR PRICES OF AT LEAST NYS300 MILLION OR 10%, OF THE PAID-IN CAPITAL (THE BARK'S SUBSIDARIES ANDOUNTING TO NYS300 MILLION OR 10%, OF THE PAID-IN CAPITAL) FOR THE VEAR ENDED DECEMBER 31, 2022 (In Thousands of New Taiwan Dollars/Foreign Currencies)
+MARKET ABLE SECURTIES ACQUIRED AND DISPOSED OF AT COSTS OR PRICES OF AT LEAST NTS300 MILLION OR 10% OF THE PAID-IN CAPITAL THE BANC'SSISTEDIARIES ANOUNTIOF TO NTS300 MILLION OR 10% OF THE PAID-IN CAPITAL) FOR THE YEAR ENDED DECEMBER 31, 202 (In Thousands of New Taiwan Dollars/Foreign Currencies)